 Businessman Mike Braun projected to win Indiana GOP Senate primary

-DEVELOPING… The Fox News Decision Desk can now project that businessman Mike Braun will win the Indiana Republican Senate primary and face off against vulnerable Democratic Senator Joe Donnelly in November.
-Braun, a former state legislator, defeats two sitting congressmen, Luke Messer and Todd Rokita.
+Businessman Mike Braun will defeat two sitting congressmen in Indiana’s Republican Senate primary, while it's too early to call the Senate primary contests in West Virginia and Ohio, according to the Fox News Decision Desk.

+Braun, a former state legislator who poured his own money into the race, is projected to defeat Reps.
+Luke Messer and Todd Rokita.
+With 46 percent of votes in, Braun has 41 percent, Messer has 30 percent and Rokita has 29 percent.
+Braun will face incumbent Democratic Sen. Joe Donnelly.

-In addition, Fox News can now project two winners in Ohio tonight – Republican Mike DeWine will face off against Democrat Richard Cordray in the race to succeed term-limited Governor John Kasich.
+Meanwhile, Republican Mike DeWine and Democrat Richard Cordray are projected to win their party’s primaries in the race to succeed term-limited GOP Gov. John Kasich.

-ORIGINAL STORY… Polls have closed in the closely-watched Republican Senate primaries in West Virginia, Ohio and Indiana, but it’s too early to declare winners, according to the Fox News Decision Desk.

-In all three races, voters are picking Republican nominees to take on some of the most vulnerable incumbent Senate Democrats in this year’s midterm elections.
+In the three Senate primaries in Indiana, West Virginia and Ohio, voters are picking Republican nominees to take on some of the most vulnerable incumbent Senate Democrats in this year’s midterm elections.
 Republicans hold a slim 51-49 advantage in the Senate.

-In Indiana, businessman Mike Braun is enjoying an early lead against two GOP sitting congressmen, Luke Messer and Todd Rokita.
-With 28 percent of votes in, Braun has 41 percent, Messer has 30 percent and Rokita has 29 percent.

 In recent days, the contest in West Virginia has received the most national attention.
 It is too early to say whether former coal executive Don Blankenship will beat U.S. Rep. Evan Jenkins and state Attorney General Patrick Morrisey.